 To pronounce the ‘a’ more clearly would require a greater opening of the mouth, which would slow the speaker down.
 As English is a stress-timed language, the regular stresses are vital for the rhythm of the language, so the vowel sounds of unstressed words often get ‘lost’.

-In contrast, syllable-timed languages (such as Spanish) tend to stress the vowel sounds strongly, while the consonants can get ‘lost’.
+In contrast, syllable-timed languages (such as Spanish) tend to work in the opposite way, stressing the vowel sounds strongly, while the consonants get ‘lost’.

 What do you think about syllables and stress in English?

 Do you find the syllables and stress patterns a difficult part of learning a new language?